 The most convenient option is to book a guided tour of popular Harry Potter stops plus the Warner Brothers studios!
 It’s a great deal that will really bring to life your favorite movie and remove the hassle of getting around the city and out to the studios yourself.

 Not ready to book a tour?
 Find out if tours in London are worth it.

 24. Order a Drink in the Cellar Bar Under Leadenhall Market

 We celebrated the 700th anniversary of Leadenhall Market in 2021.
 The market site dates back to Roman times but the current market was built there in the 14th century.
 So it’s one of London’s oldest!

 The Victorian architecture and stunning arches are so incredible that scenes from Harry Potter and the Philosopher’s Stone were filmed here.
-It’s rumored to have inspired the look of the movie’s Diagon Alley.
-This mix of movie magic and rich culture make it a must-visit for those looking for somewhere special to grab a bite or a drink before shopping at the many boutiques, jewelers, and bookshops.
+It’s another site that’s rumored to have inspired the look of the movie’s Diagon Alley.
+It’s a special to grab a bite or a drink before shopping at the many boutiques, jewelers, and bookshops.

 If you are intrigued by unique structures and ancient history, then a visit to Stonehenge is a must.
 The structure was built and added to over the course of a thousand years between 3,000 and 2,000 B.C. at the beginning of the Bronze Age.
 You could describe it as a pile of rocks—which it is—or as a glimpse of our ancient human origins.